dentremor/Software-Defined-Infrastrucure/doku.md

 #### Backup and recovery / restore

-Create a backup of the `OpenLDAP` database configuration in an `LDIF-file`.
+Create a backup of the `OpenLDAP` database configuration in a `LDIF-file`.

 ```bash
 $ slapcat -b cn=config -l ldap-config.ldif